-The Facu ulty Board, or Deg ree Cor nmittee, should decide how best to share t he repo rts wit h its meeting.

-students and how to make them aware of the reports.
+The Faculty Board, or Degree Committee, should decide how best to share the reports with its students and how to make them aware of the reports.
 The University may publish the contents of the report for the purpose of making publicly available information on teaching quality standards.
 In accepting the appointment, External Examiners give their consent to such processing.

 Please note that reports are usually considered by the senior committees in the relevant faculties and departments, which include student representatives in their membership.
 Reports should ideally be written in a form that avoids discussion of individual candidates or members of staff.

-External Examiners should refrain from identifying individual candidates where possible and/or faculties and departments must ensure that any such details are redacted from the report prior to making them publically available.
+External Examiners should refrain from identifying individual candidates where possible and/or faculties and departments must ensure that any such details are redacted from the report prior to making them publicly available.

-3. Payment
+4. Payment

-You will be able to claim a fee for acting as an External Examiner.
-This has been calculated using Point 49 on the salary scale.

-External Examiners can claim expenses including the cost of overnight accommodation for up to two nights where appropriate.
+You will be able to claim a fee for acting as an External Examiner, and expenses including the cost of overnight accommodation for up to two nights where appropriate.
 Requests for payment of more than two nights should be made to examiners@admin.cam.ac.uk before appointment.